SKGleba/bert/README.md

  - Some breakout/jig PCB schematics and gerber files can be found in [PCBs](PCBs)
  - Alternative JIG schematics can be found in [schematics](schematics)
  - This project is WIP, the syscon firmware is still being reversed and commands documented.
-    - It is not recommended to try unknown commands, they might cause an unrecoverable brick
+    - It is not recommended trying unknown commands, they might cause an unrecoverable brick
 <br><br>

 ## Credits